snarkhunter/oofcanvas/manual.md

 ## Appendix: Debugging Tools

-Building `OOFCanvas` with the `--debug` option enables some functions that can help with debugging.
+Building `OOFCanvas` with `CMAKE_BUILD_TYPE` set to "Debug" enables some features that can help with debugging.

 * `CanvasItem::drawBoundingBox(double, const Color&)`